 Supplementary parking agreements must be submitted in writing at the beginning of each calendar year (or no later than January 31) to the Community Development Department for approval by the City Council.
 Maximum attendance at the WOE will be established on an annual basis by the Community Development Director based on these approved arrangements.
-Parking agreements shall include a site plan detailing the proposed number of cars to be accommodated on the site, details on types and number of vehicles to be of cars to be accommodated on the site, details on types and number of vehicles to be used for shuttling, number of vehicles that can be accommodated at proposed site, hours of shuttle operation, advertisement plan, etc.
+Parking agreements shall include a site plan detailing the proposed number of cars to be accommodated on the site, details on types and number of vehicles to be used for shuttling, number of vehicles that can be accommodated at proposed site, hours of shuttle operation, advertisement plan, etc.